 The tech giant is launching a new feature, which will enable users to see what specific factors went into certain posts appearing on their news feeds.

-The introduction of the new tool “Why am I seeing this post” will mark a new point for Facebook, as the social network has carefully guarded the functioning of their algorithms.
+The introduction of the new tool “Why am I seeing this post” will mark a new point for Facebook, as the social network has carefully guarded the functioning of its algorithms.

 Facebook has faced massive scrutiny after a sequence of data breaches, privacy issues, and allegations of interfering in the elections.